xavibenjamin/brightpixels.blog/_posts/2017-02-02-five-ways-to-automate-your-day-one-journal-with-textexpander--day-one-blog.markdown

 ---
-title: Five Ways to Automate Your Day One Journal with TextExpander | Day One Blog
+title: Five Ways to Automate Your Day One Journal with TextExpander
 date: 2017-02-02 22:03:00 -06:00
-tags:
-- automation
-custom_type: link
 link_url: http://dayoneapp.com/2017/01/five-ways-to-automate-your-day-one-journal-with-textexpander/
+categories:
+- Tech
 ---

 Josh Ginter on the Day One Blog: